 - Glassdromine – Glassdrummond (1600), Glasdroman (1609), Glassdromine (1666), Glass Drummond (1835) or Glasdrummond.
 Situated in the parish of Tynan.
 Gaeilge: glasdromann, green ridge.

-- Gortfad – ?? parish of Desesrtcreat? included in the PRONI's list as Gort?
+- Gortfad – ?? in the Barony of Tiranny.

 - Killtibride – not found in the Place Names of Northern Ireland project.
 Modern spelling: Kiltubbrid; in the parish of Tynan.
 In the Gaeilge: with cill = church or choill = wood or forest, and tubbrid or tiobraid = well?